CHE6yp/irdle/README.md

 - Update the strings in [src/constants/strings.ts](src/constants/strings.ts)
 - !Add all of the five letter words in the language to [src/constants/validGuesses.ts](src/constants/validGuesses.ts), replacing the English words
 - !Add a list of goal words in the language to [src/constants/wordlist.ts](src/constants/wordlist.ts), replacing the English words
-- Update the "Settings" modal in [src/components/modals/SettingsModal.tsx](src/components/modals/SettingsModal.tsx)
+- !Update the "Settings" modal in [src/components/modals/SettingsModal.tsx](src/components/modals/SettingsModal.tsx)
 - !Update the "Info" modal in [src/components/modals/InfoModal.tsx](src/components/modals/InfoModal.tsx)
 - Update the "DatePicker" modal in [src/components/modals/DatePickerModal.tsx](src/components/modals/DatePickerModal.tsx)
 - Update the statistics migration components modal in: